Frozen Pipe Burst Damage: Prevention & Restoration

 If your pipe bursts, you want to turn off the water source immediately.
 The next step is to get your house dry as soon as possible.
 The quicker your home is dried, the faster Specialty Restoration of Texas can begin our water damage restoration process and reduce further damage to your home.
 Reduction in damage saves your personal property and increases our ability to repair your home.
 Our equipment such as air movers and dehumidifiers will speed up the drying process to protect your property.

 We have 24-Hour Emergency Crews all over Texas, including Waco, Temple, Austin, Tyler, and Dallas, standing by to answer your call and restore your home.
-Call Specialty Restoration of Texas to dry your home quickly.
+Call Specialty Restoration of Texas to dry your home quickly and provide burst pipe house clean up services.
 24/7 We’ll Be There!